 BT Correspondence Centre

-Yell Hibu, Thomson Local and BT don't want you to opt out is straightforward enough.
+The reason why companies like Yell don't want you to opt out is straightforward enough.
 Publishers are worried that lower circulation numbers will make their books even more irrelevant than they already are and it opens the door to what they really dread; demands for an opt in regime.
 The first fear is irrational; one of the reasons why paper directories can't complete with online services is that the books are so poorly targeted.
 Why would advertisers want to pay for an ad in a book that most people chuck in the recycling bin the moment it arrives?
 Encouraging people to opt out would actually make phone books better targeted, and therefore more attractive to potential advertisers.

-Which is exactly why you should opt out and spread the word about services such as Junk Buster.
+Which is exactly why you should opt out.
 The more people opt out, the more likely it is that directory publishers will want to set up a system that works for both the industry and 'consumers' (I prefer the term 'people').